magento/devdocs/guides/v2.2/magento-functional-testing-framework/release-2/metadata.md

 In this topic we talk about handling entities that you need in your tests (such as categories, products, wish lists, and similar) using the MFTF.
 Using data handling actions like [createData], [deleteData], [updateData], and [getData], you are able to create, delete, update, and read entities for your tests.
-The framework enables you to send HTTP requests with the statically defined data entities:
+The framework enables you to send HTTP requests with these statically defined data entities:
 - [Sending a REST API request][rest request]
 - [Handling a REST API response][rest response]
 - [Sending an HTML form encoded in URL][html form]